China–United States trade war: US farmer impact

 Finally, the third program introduced by USDA was the Agricultural Trade Promotion Program.
 Designed to assist American agricultural exporters in identifying and accessing new markets to mitigate the impacts of agricultural tariffs by China, the program accepted applications beginning in November 2018 to access the $200 million federal budget and promote their products abroad.

-For soybean farmers impacted by the trade tariffs with China, these agricultural mitigation programs helped lessen losses to U.S. soybean farmers.
+For soybean farmers impacted by the trade tariffs with China, these agricultural mitigation programs helped lessen losses to US soybean farmers.
 For example, soybean farmers began exporting to new markets in 2018 to markets like Mexico, Egypt, and the European Union.
 These new markets accounted for $4.7 billion, partially offsetting the $9.4 billion loss with China in 2018.

-In 2020, the U.S. and China agreed on new agricultural tariffs through the Phase One Agreement which created a new trade agreement that required structural reforms and changes to China's economic and trade regime.
-The agreement included a commitment by China to make substantial purchases of U.S. goods and services, of which agricultural products were included in the Agriculture Chapter.
-The first part of the agreement included a commitment by China to purchase and import an average of at least $40 billion U.S. agricultural products across two years between 2020 and 2022 totaling $80 billion.
+In 2020, the US and China agreed on new agricultural tariffs through the Phase One Agreement which created a new trade agreement that required structural reforms and changes to China's economic and trade regime.
+The agreement included a commitment by China to make substantial purchases of US goods and services, of which agricultural products were included in the Agriculture Chapter.
+The first part of the agreement included a commitment by China to purchase and import an average of at least $40 billion US agricultural products across two years between 2020 and 2022 totaling $80 billion.
 Additionally, specific agricultural products that had been the recipient of tariffs by China were addressed.
-Most notable were U.S. exports of beef, pork, poultry, processed meat, dairy, rice, seafood, fruits, and feed products.
-However, between 2020 and 2022, only 73% of the agreed-upon $40 billion was spent on U.S. agricultural products by China.
-In 2020, U.S. exports to China totaled $26.4 billion, and in 2021 totaled $32.7 billion.
-This amounted to a total two-year export value by the U.S. to China of $59.5 billion.
+Most notable were US exports of beef, pork, poultry, processed meat, dairy, rice, seafood, fruits, and feed products.
+However, between 2020 and 2022, only 73% of the agreed-upon $40 billion was spent on US agricultural products by China.
+In 2020, US exports to China totaled $26.4 billion, and in 2021 totaled $32.7 billion.
+This amounted to a total two-year export value by the US to China of $59.5 billion.
 Essential commodities like soybeans grew from a total export value of $15.1 billion in 2020, to $17.9 billion by the end of 2022.